Zcissors/Steam-Scripts/Level-Watch/README.md

 # Level-Watch.py

 **Assuming you have python installed already**

-* Clone into folder.
+* Clone into one of them fancy folders you got hidden back there.

-* Open command-prompt in that folder.
+* Open command-prompt in said folder.

 * Type '*py -m pip install requests*' hit enter and let requests install.